Assembly

 Absences

-If a child is absent from school, parents are asked to telephone the school office on 9547-1146 by 10.00 a.m. giving the reason.
-Parents should send a note, giving the reason for absence, with the child when he/she returns to school.
+If a child is absent from school, parents are asked to telephone the school office on 9547-1146 or add to Compass by 10.00 a.m. giving the reason.

 It is vital that your child attends school on all school days and is on time for school.
 Regular attendance is essential to make sure learning is not disrupted.
 Regular learning provides building blocks for the future.
 Attending school helps children to develop important social skills, such as friendship building, teamwork, communication skills and a healthy self-esteem.
 Please do not allow your child to stay at home for minor reasons.
 For example, a personal shopping trip or to celebrate a birthday.